vignesh31012004/pulse-news-engine/README.md

 ### 2. 🤖 Machine Learning Logic (Scikit-Learn)
 The core of the discovery engine relies on two mathematical models:

-* **TF-IDF Vectorization:** *(Term Frequency-Inverse Document Frequency)* This model calculates the statistical weight of every term in the data stream.
-It automatically suppresses "noise" words and amplifies **"signal"** terms (e.g., *Quantum Computing* or *Solid-state battery*).
+* **TF-IDF Vectorization:** (Via `sklearn.feature_extraction.text`) This model calculates the statistical weight of every term in the data stream.
+It automatically suppresses "noise" words and amplifies **"signal"** terms (e.g., *Quantum Computing* or *SpaceX Starship*).
-* **Cosine Similarity:** The engine maps the user’s query into a **multi-dimensional vector space** and calculates the mathematical distance between that query and the news articles to find the closest contextual matches.
+* **Cosine Similarity:** (Via `sklearn.metrics.pairwise`) The engine maps the user’s query into a **multi-dimensional vector space** and calculates the mathematical distance between that query and the news articles to find the closest contextual matches.
 ---

 ## 🧠 Under the Hood: The Data Flow

 ### **Phase 1: Data Retrieval** 📥
-When a user interacts with the interface, the app triggers a data request.
-To ensure a **Zero-Friction experience**, I configured the app to pull my developer credentials from an **encrypted environment vault**.
-The user sees the results instantly without needing their own API key.
+When a user interacts with the interface, the app triggers a data request:
+* **Zero-Friction experience:** Configured the app to pull developer credentials from an **encrypted environment vault (Streamlit Secrets)**.
+* **Adaptive Data Windowing:** Implemented a dynamic **"Sliding 30-day Window"** logic.
+Since the NewsAPI Free Tier restricts access to the last 30 days of data, the engine automatically calculates the furthest allowable date to prevent `422 Unprocessable Entity` errors, ensuring 100% uptime for the demo.

 ### **Phase 2: Text Processing & Scoring** 📊
 The data is processed through our **ML logic**: